Pyromaanisorsa/DiceRollers/README.md

 EnemyAI
 - Very simple currently: either moves closer to player until in range of their single ability or uses their ability to attack.
 -

+##  For Developers

+🧩 Running the game
+1. Clone the repo and open the Unity project.
+2. Press Play in Unity Editor or build a build of the project and run that to start the game.
+3. Editor / build will start the server at start with GoDiceManager isntance.
+4. Type 3-20 characters long playerID to use ingame and select one of the 3 classes.
+5. Connect the dice BEFORE SELECTING DIFFICULTY with the connect button at top left corner of the screen. (if planning to use local dice)
+6. Click on one of the 5 difficulty buttons to spawn enemies and start combat.
+7. Play the game!

+🧩 Building / enabling AWS Cloud dice roll option
+1. TMI

 ## 🧾 License